thaeli/docs-test/volunteer-policy.md

 * Make reporting as comfortable of a process as possible:

     * Find a quiet place where you will not be interrupted, ask if they have anywhere specific in mind.
-If not, ask if theyâ€™re comfortable with any of your ideas.
+If not, ask if they're comfortable with any of your ideas.

     * Offer for them to bring a friend for emotional support.